xchem/xchem-align/USER-GUIDE.md

 - Mpro-IBM0045       # Provide here the crystal ids as they appears in the model_building directory
 - Mpro-IBM0175

+panddas_missing_ok: [ Mpro-x0089, Mpro-x0211 ]    # Crystals for which XCA should ignore that event maps are missing.

 inputs:        # The datasources to collate

   - dir: dls/labxchem/data/2020/lb27995-1   # The visit directory; assumes processing/analysis/model_building is present